 Grab your glittery platforms, find your fabulous flares and indulge your inner dancing queen.
 Mamma Mia, it’s a Musical not to be missed!

-Playing at the Palace Theatre Manchester until Saturday 14th July.
-Buy tickets today.
+Played at the Palace Theatre Manchester until Saturday 14th July.